molpopgen/fwdpy11/doc/pages/pickling.rst

     last few time points of that model involve very large population sizes.

     If you wish to serialize a population to file, an alternative to pickling is described in :ref:`binary_pops`.

+In fwdpy11 0.3.0, :class:`fwdpy11.SlocusPop` has two new functions that avoid high memory consumption while pickling.
+The cost is that pickling is slower.
+The functions are:

+* :func:`fwdpy11.SlocusPop.pickle_to_file`, which is an instance method
+* :func:`fwdpy11.SlocusPop.load_from_pickle_file`, which is a static method

+Please notes that these functions must be used in a coordinated manner!
+See documentation for details.

 .. testcode::